KhronosGroup/OpenCL-Guide/chapters/getting_started_linux.md

 ### Visual Studio Code

-While IDEs are highly opinionated, for an IDE with widespared adoption and small footprint, VS Code has everything (and more) to get off the ground.
-It should be installed differently, though.
-The first way is to use GUI of `Ubuntu Software`, where you can search for `code` and install it.
-Whether you are a fan of command-line tools, use the second method: open your favorite shell in your favorite terminal and run
+While IDEs are highly opinionated, for an IDE with widespread adoption and small footprint, VS Code has everything (and more) to get off the ground.
+It can be installed in two ways.
+The first way is to use the `Ubuntu Software` GUI, where you can search for `code` and install it in one click.
+If you are a fan of command-line tools, use the second method: open your favorite shell in your favorite terminal and run

 ``` bash
 sudo snap install --classic code